-Below are our three cover types.
+Below are the three cover types available at Blurb.
 From top: softcover, hardcover dust jacket and hardcover ImageWrap.

-Our ImageWrap cover allows you to print an image directly on the front and back cover.
-ImageWrap covers feature a durable matte finish and library binding as well as end sheets.
+Our ImageWrap cover option allows you to print an image directly on the front and back cover.
+ImageWrap covers feature a durable matte finish and perfect binding, as well as end sheets.
 There are no cover flaps.
 ImageWrap is the only cover type available for LayFlat books

 Hardcover Dust Jacket

-This option includes linen hardcover cases wrapped with laminated full-color printed glossy dust jackets, as well as end sheets.
-Trade books are available with a slate gray linen hardcover, and Photo Book formats come with a default black linen that you can upgrade to an oatmeal or charcoal color.
+This option features linen hardcover cases wrapped with laminated full-color printed glossy dust jackets and perfect binding, as well as end sheets.
+Trade books are available with a slate-gray linen hardcover, and Photo Book formats come with a black linen that you can upgrade to an oatmeal or charcoal color.
 Layflat photo books are not available in the dust jacket cover option.